 Strategy and execution will necessarily be inextricably linked in the future of retail.
-With next-gen retail and CPG analytics collaboration tools, for example, both parties can simulate assortment strategies with any assortment and space constraints as well as category goals.
-Next-gen assortment merchandising tools, that leverage the latest machine learning and operations research can operationalize the most effective assortment plan quickly and transparency needed for all stakeholders, without the need for data scientists, business intelligence (BI) vs data analytics teams involved.
+With next-gen retail and CPG analytics collaboration tools, for example, both parties can simulate assortment strategies with any assortment and space constraints and category goals.
+Next-gen assortment merchandising tools that leverage the latest machine learning and operations research can operationalize the most effective assortment plan quickly and transparency needed for all stakeholders without the need for data scientists and business intelligence (BI) vs. data analytics teams involved.

 Next-Gen AI tools include a strong simulation component, but the simulation tools are based on actual data.
-The AI can actually simulate merchandising decisions based on any number of constraints, including customer loyalty/churn, demand transference and cannibalization, awareness of store-level space, assortment needs and goals, and much more.
+The AI can simulate merchandising decisions based on constraints, including customer loyalty/churn, demand transference and cannibalization, awareness of store-level space, assortment needs and goals, and much more.

-These tools can also simulate scenarios based on supply chain constraints such as those we witnessed during the pandemic.
+These tools can also simulate scenarios based on supply chain constraints like those we witnessed during the pandemic.
 Supply chain issues need not bring retailers to their knees.
 Retailers have the opportunity to strategize better, using accurate data to make robust plans.
-The execution element becomes easier in an ecosystem where data-driven planning has already been implemented.
+Executing becomes easier in an ecosystem where data-driven planning has already been implemented.

 Next-Gen Solutions Democratize Data

 Using these solutions, businesses can share information transparently and effectively.
-Any user is able to review how the assortment recommendations are devised by the solution - without a mathematics degree.
+Any user can review how the assortment recommendations are devised by the solution - without a mathematics degree.
 This helps drive mutually beneficial outcomes.
-Tasks such as demand forecasting become much easier when an organization can use data gathered from multiple branches alongside localized information.
+Demand forecasting becomes much easier when an organization can use data gathered from multiple branches alongside localized information.